-After Fire, Utah Town Celebrates July 4 Sans Fireworks
+After fire, Utah town celebrates July 4 sans fireworks

-The southern Utah ski resort town of Brian Head is holding a more subdued July Fourth celebration days after a nearly two-week evacuation from a wildfire was lifted and residents were allowed to return.
+In a photo provided by Bret Howser, people attend a pancake breakfast in Brian Head, Utah on Tuesday, July 4, 2017, that volunteers and residents put on for local firefighters who've been fighting a wildfire that forced the evacuation of the town for nearly two weeks.
 In a photo provided by Bret Howser, people attend a pancake breakfast in Brian Head, Utah on Tuesday, July 4, 2017, that volunteers and residents put on for local firefighters who've been fighting a wildfire that forced the evacuation of the town for nearly two weeks.

 Add your comments below